Life amid COVID is making Border War not “feel like much of a war”

-LARAMIE – It’s Border War week in name, and this time the University of Wyoming and rival Colorado State will meet head-to-head for the 234th time.
+LARAMIE – It’s Border War week in name, and on Thursday night and Saturday night, the University of Wyoming and rival Colorado State will meet head-to-head for the 234th time.

 But it just doesn’t feel quite like it might have in years past.